0xheycat/gmeowbased/Docs/Maintenance/frame/Phase-1/Phase-1D/PHASE-1D-PLANNING.md

 Phase 1D focuses on **data-driven optimization** and **personalized experiences** for Farcaster frames.
 Building on the rich embeds foundation from Phase 1C, this phase introduces analytics tracking, A/B testing infrastructure, and dynamic content personalization to improve user engagement and conversion rates.

-**Core Objectives**:
+**Note**: This plan was created before frame embed deprecation.
+Features have been adjusted to work within the new static frame + miniapp architecture.

+**Core Objectives** (Adjusted for Static Frame Architecture):
-1. **Frame Analytics** - Track user interactions, conversions, and engagement metrics
+1. **Frame Analytics** - Track frame views, link clicks, and miniapp launches (no POST tracking)
-2. **A/B Testing** - Compare different frame variants to optimize performance
+2. **A/B Testing** - Compare different static frame variants (titles, images, button labels)
-3. **Personalization** - Tailor frame content based on user behavior and preferences
+3. **Personalization** - Tailor frame metadata based on user behavior and on-chain data
-4. **Performance Monitoring** - Identify bottlenecks and optimize frame load times
+4. **Performance Monitoring** - Optimize static frame load times and image generation

 ---